Kim is an RN and author of the book "360 Health: Your Guide to Cancer Prevention, Healing Foods, & Total Body Wellness."

 Studies show that coffee can reduce the risk of developing several cancers: endometrial, liver, colorectal, and melanoma.
 One study found that drinking three to four cups of coffee a day could reduce the risk of endometrial cancer by almost a fifth.
-In another study out of Italy, researchers found the coffee consumption can decrease the occurrence of liver cancer by 40%.
+In another study out of Italy, researchers found that coffee consumption can decrease the occurrence of liver cancer by 40%.
 It is also widely understood that coffee decreases the risk of developing cirrhosis of the liver.
 One study of 489,706 individuals found that those who drank more than 4 cups of coffee per day had a lower risk of colorectal cancer.
-In a 2014 study of over 400,000 caucasians, researchers found that those who consumed more than 4 cups of coffee per day had a 20% reduction in the risk of melanoma compared to those who consumed no coffee.
+In a 2014 study of over 400,000 Caucasians, researchers found that those who consumed more than 4 cups of coffee per day had a 20% reduction in the risk of melanoma compared to those who consumed no coffee.

-As for coconut oil, it appears to have some cancer fighting properties as well.
-A study published in the journal Cancer Research showed that the lauric acid in coconut oil completely exterminated more than 90 percent of colon cancer cells after just two days of treatment in a colon cancer cell line (CRC) in vitro (in petrie dishes).
+As for coconut oil, it appears to have some cancer-fighting properties as well.
+A study published in the journal Cancer Research showed that the lauric acid in coconut oil completely exterminated more than 90 percent of colon cancer cells after just two days of treatment in a colon cancer cell line (CRC) in vitro (in Petrie dishes).
 This shows promising signs for human trials.
 Because cancer cells thrive off of glucose and sugars, following a ketogenic diet, high in coconut oil can reduce the risk of cancer, halt cancer growth, and prevent reoccurrence.

 9) Helps the Immune System

 Coffee is known for its abundance of antioxidants.
-According to an article cited in the Journal of Nutrition, the single greatest dietary contributor to total antioxidant intake is coffee, above and beyond consumption of fruits and vegetables.
+According to an article cited in the Journal of Nutrition, the single greatest dietary contributor to total antioxidant intake is coffee, above and beyond the consumption of fruits and vegetables.
 Antioxidants are important because they help prevent cell damage and inflammation and lower the risk of developing certain diseases.

 As for coconut oil, its fatty acids consist of 50% lauric acid.
 Lauric acid is anti-bacterial, anti-viral, and anti-fungal.
 This helps to promote immunity and ward off infection.
-Coconut oil has also been found to increase the absorption of fat soluble vitamins (notably vitamins A, D, E and K) as well as the absorption of antioxidants.
+Coconut oil has also been found to increase the absorption of fat soluble vitamins (notably vitamins A, D, E, and K) as well as the absorption of antioxidants.